toggledbits/luaxp/README.md

 The `compile()` function accepts a single argument, the string the containing the expression to be parsed.
 If parsing of the expression succeeds, the function returns a table containing the parse tree that is used as input to `run()` later.
-If parsing fails, the function returns two values: `nil` and a string containing the error message.
+If parsing fails, the function returns two values: `nil` and a table containing information about the error.

 Example:

 ```
 luaxp = require('luaxp')

-local parsedExp,message = luaxp.compile("abs(355/113-pi)")
+local parsedExp,err = luaxp.compile("abs(355/113-pi)")
 if parsedExp == nil then
     -- Parsing failed
     print("Expression parsing failed.
-Reason: " .. message)
+Reason: " .. luaxp.dump(err))
 else
     -- Parsing succeeded, on to other work...
 	...
 end
 ```

+This example uses the LuaXP public function `dump()` to display the contents of the `err` table returned.

 ### run( parsedExp [, executionContext ] ) ###